 Louis and Elsie Freund: A Lifetime Creating

-art history, art jewelry, watercolors, drawings
+Topic: art history, art jewelry, drawings, watercolors

-Arkansas Arts Center
+Institution: Arkansas Arts Center

-art history, painting, drawing, art jewelry, textiles
+Discipline: art history, art jewelry, drawing, painting, textiles